AdobeDocs/adobeio-runtime/guides/creating_actions.md

 ```
 wskdeploy undeploy
 ```

+There are other useful flows `wskdeploy` supports.
+Please check the [official documentation](https://github.com/apache/openwhisk-wskdeploy) if you want to find more.

 >**Note:** There is another way of deploying a ZIP action using the wsk command.
 You miss the manifest.yaml file flexibility with this mode; you can&rsquo;t define multiple actions/packages at the same time.
 The ZIP file has to have in the root the package.json file.
 `wsk action create my-action --kind nodejs:10 zip-file.zip`